iOS and Android users may never text with ease, but in-app chat can help level the playing field for everyone.

 Since the iPhone launched, in 2007, iMessage (debut: Oct.
 2011) may just be the most delightful and influential product Apple has created.
 And the reasons are many; few, after all, can resist typing indicators and read receipts while seamlessly exchanging pictures, videos, and documents alongside emoji reactions.
 Today, iMessage is available on almost all Apple devices, platform agnosticism its defining characteristic.
 Users can access iMessage on mobile, desktop, tablets, and smartwatches, all with the backing of end-to-end encryption.
 But beyond ubiquity and the individual dopamine hits, the sum of iMessage’s parts has coalesced into an experience where just a single blue-shaded chat bubble stirs within us a much deeper emotion: trust.
 And this trust has less to do with data security (though the service does score well by most measures) than it does the confirmation that there is an alive, sentient human being on the other end of the line, whereas in so many cases with SMS, there is not, torpedoing any sense of confidence our messages are safe, secure, and being delivered even during those times we’re communicating with a known recipient.
 (To Android’s credit, incoming messages to its devices appear similarly regardless of the opposing operating system, but the presentation of reactions and attachments can still be awkward.)

-We’re not here to synchronize the two sides.
-Android and iOS messaging will likely only drift further apart in the coming years — Google continues to refine its Rich Communication Services (RCS) messaging for Android and Apple is, well, Apple, meaning iMessage isn’t going anywhere.
+We’re not here to synchronize the two sides. iOS and Android messaging will likely only drift further apart in the coming years — Google continues to refine its Rich Communication Services (RCS) messaging for Android and Apple is, well, Apple, meaning iMessage isn’t going anywhere.
 But if we take a step back and assess this seemingly eternal struggle with some distance, we’re reminded of the significant weight in-app chat messaging holds.
 As we wrote earlier this year, in-app chat messaging can be defined as “private, bidirectional chat and direct messaging between two or more people within a software application,” occurring across a variety of native applications serving various marketplaces.
 Throughout the last decade, the usual suspects have helped pioneer the practice: Facebook Messenger, Instagram, WhatsApp, and Snapchat are all examples of in-app chat message services that have leveled the playing field and provided solid, uniform UI/UX for everyone.
 Indeed, no matter the device, users on these apps communicate without friction; how one message functions and looks, all messages function and look, and most iOS users would rather communicate with these various platforms than interact with a single green SMS.

 Who gets it right